Bahar-SarSaifee/Multi-View-Text-Clustering-with-SBERT/README.md

 # Multi-View-Text-Clustering-with-SBERT

-sss
+I implemented a method for Multi-View text clustering that exploits different text representations to improve the clustering quality.

 - **First step:**
-  Text representation with pre-trained encoders from Sentence-BERT
+  Text representation with pre-trained encoders from **Sentence-BERT**
 - **Second step:**
   Clustering Views with the k-means clustering algorithm
 - **Third step:**